luimu64/Aviewer/README.md

 # Aviewer

-Simple GUI and CLI for watching anime from gogoanime with mpv using simple scraping script.
+Simple GUI and CLI for watching anime using simple scraping script.

 ## CLI usage
 `$ python CLI.py search <your search>`